 pharmachologic effect

-Combined drug that regulates the exchange of calcium and phosphorus in the body (bones, teeth, nails, hair, muscles).
-Reduces resorption (resorption) and increases bone density, replenishing the lack of calcium and vitamin D 3 in the body, which is necessary for the mineralization of teeth.
+A combined drug that regulates the exchange of calcium and phosphorus in the body (bones, teeth, nails, hair, muscles).
+Reduces resorption (resorption) and increases bone density, replenishing the lack of calcium and vitamin D 3 in the body, necessary for the mineralization of teeth.
 Calcium is involved in the regulation of nerve conduction, muscle contractions and is a component of the blood coagulation system.

 Pharmacodynamic properties